906-553-4841

 skunk

 Skunks leave an unmistakable stench everywhere they go; the pungent odor is distinct and powerful.
 These pests scavenge for food such as fruit, grubs, and insects, tearing up gardens and lawns in the process.
-Distemper, rabies, and sarcoptic mange are diseases carried by skunks that can be contracted by domesticated animals.
-Skunks are quite timid and submissive and prefer to spray as their primary defense before scurrying away.
-Don’t let skunks invade your property and have an opportunity to spray you, your children, or your pets.
-Instead, call Northern Pest; our professionals can safely and humanely rehome skunks from your premises.
+Distemper, rabies, and sarcoptic mange are diseases carried by skunks that domesticated animals can contract.
+If skunks threaten your home or business, contact Northern Pest.
+Our service calls include assessing the situation and determining the best course of action - from exclusion live trapping, making repairs to prevent reentry, and deodorizing when needed.

 Humane Skunk Trapping and Removal